nurion-ai/nurion/solstice/design-docs/checkpoint-and-recovery.md

 2. **Integrate V2 with Existing Workflows**
    - `examples/test_video_slice.py` uses legacy `LocalStateBackend` (not found)
    - Need to update workflows to use V2 runner
-   - Or keep legacy runner for backward compatibility

 3. **Exactly-Once Processing Loop**
    - Current `StageWorkerV2._process_from_upstream()` has basic logic